leanprover/logic_and_proof_lean3/introduction.rst

 Symbolic Logic
 --------------

-Towards understanding how proofs work, it will be helpful to study a subject known as "symbolic logic," which provides an idealized model of mathematical language and proof.
+Toward understanding how proofs work, it will be helpful to study a subject known as "symbolic logic," which provides an idealized model of mathematical language and proof.
 In the *Prior Analytics*, the ancient Greek philosopher set out to analyze patterns of reasoning, and developed the theory of the *syllogism*.
 Here is one instance of a syllogism:

 ----